zscaler/zscaler-terraformer/README.md

 zscaler-terraformer import --resources="zia_firewall_filtering_rule"
 ```

+By default, ``zscaler-terraformer`` will create a local configuration directory where it is being executed.
 You can also indicate the path where the imported configuration should be stored by using the folowing environment variable ``ZSCALER_ZIA_TERRAFORM_INSTALL_PATH``.

 ```bash
 $ export ZSCALER_ZIA_TERRAFORM_INSTALL_PATH="$HOME/Desktop/zia_configuration"